proinsias/an-independent-mind/docs/Creating impact with machine learning.md

 [David Bloch](https://www.dominodatalab.com/blog/author/david-bloch) in the [Domino blog](https://www.dominodatalab.com/blog/why-models-fail-to-deliver-value-and-what-you-can-do-about-it).

+> Data Science creates value by providing an evidence-based approach to decision making.
+Decisions made based on model results should ultimately reduce cost or increase revenue.

 > VentureBeat AI concluded that just 13% of data science projects make it into production. ...
 Gartner predicts that only 20% of analytics projects will deliver business outcomes that improve performance.

 > Many data science projects fail to deliver value because, at the highest level, Data Science and the business simply aren’t connected.
 This devolves into a variety of challenges: